-- > path from -e argument - ▶ path from \$GEMSTONE_EXE_CONF environment variable - a file named 'gem.conf' in current directory of the gem process (the current directory is set from a #dir directive, or from a NetLDI -D argument; see page 417)
+- path from -e or -E argument - ▶ path from \$GEMSTONE_EXE_CONF environment variable (if -E is not used) - ▶ a file named 'gem.conf' in current directory of the gem process (the current directory is set from a #dir directive, or from a NetLDI -D argument; see page 443) (if -E is not used)

 The higher precedence setting is used and lower precedence settings are ignored.
-If there are multiple settings for a specific parameter at the same level, that is in the same executable or system configuration file, or within the -C argument, the last one that is found applies and earlier settings for that parameter within the file or string are ignored.
+If there are multiple settings for a specific parameter at the same level, that is, in the same executable or system configuration file, or within the -C argument, the last one that is found applies and earlier settings for that parameter within the file or string are ignored.